-Recovery doesn’t stop after alcohol treatment in Waterbury, and it’s important to have family and friends for support.
+Recovery doesn’t stop after alcohol treatment, and it’s important to have family and friends for support.
 However, sometimes those recovering from substance addictions need to talk to people outside their immediate support network of loved ones, and that’s where recovery groups like Alcoholics Anonymous play an important role.
-A relapse is far less likely if those in recovery attend such meetings with an open mind, talk to other people in similar situations and learn from their experiences.
-Waterbury has many options for support group meetings.
+A recurrence of use is far less likely if those in recovery attend such meetings with an open mind, talk to other people in similar situations and learn from their experiences.
+Your area has many options for support group meetings.

 88 Grandview Ave.